Article · Field notes

 Entry

-The entry sets the tone for the entire home.
-Stepping through the large glass door, guests are immediately greeted by warmth and natural materials.
-The space is designed to be both welcoming and highly functional, with ample storage cleverly integrated into the architecture.
+The entry sets the tone.
+Stepping through the large glass door, guests get hit with warmth and natural materials.
+Welcoming and highly functional, with ample storage integrated into the architecture.

 On the right side (as you enter): a sitting bench wrapping around the tile stove, creating an immediate sense of warmth and welcome.
 Built-in shelves above the bench for decorations, ceramics, and personal items.
 Woven baskets tucked underneath the bench for shoe and accessory storage.
 An additional fireplace element on this side (to be discussed with the architect).